Applying for Admission: Bachelor’s Degree Programs

 High School Core Curriculum

-Required for all freshmen; 2.50 GPA in core; 16 credits total, which must include:
+Required for all first year students; 2.50 GPA in core; 16 credits total, which must include:

 |English||Math||Social Sciences||Natural/Physical Sciences||Foreign Language1|